ASTM A923 Detecting Detrimental Intermetallic Phase in Steels

 Specimen dimensions

-The specimen dimensions, shape, and surface conditions, are considered based on the testing requirements and the type of analysis equipment used.
+The specimen dimensions, shape, and surface conditions are considered based on the testing requirements and the type of analysis equipment used.

 Specimen preparation

-Specimens are injection molded or, cut from molded or extruded sheets or plates, or cut from molded or extruded shapes.
+Specimens are injection molded or cut from molded or extruded sheets or plates, or cut from molded or extruded shapes.

-ASTM A923 Results
+ASTM A923 Results and Interpretation

 The test method ASTM A923 provides criteria for evaluating the presence and severity of intermetallic phases in duplex austenitic/ferritic stainless steels.
 The Ferric Sulfate-Sulfuric Acid Test (FISCH) provides a qualitative assessment of intermetallic phase formation.
 The Charpy impact test provides quantitative data on the material’s impact toughness, which can be affected by the presence of intermetallic phases.